mwc360/mwc360.github.io/README.md

 feature-img: "assets/img/sample.png"              # Add a feature-image to the post
 thumbnail: "assets/img/thumbnails/sample-th.png"  # Add a thumbnail image on blog view
 color: rgb(80,140,22)                             # Add the specified color as feature image, and change link colors in post
-bootstrap: true                                   # Add bootstrap to the page
 tags: [sample, markdown, html]
 ---
 ```